 You can easily measure the current humidity level in your baby’s nursery using a hygrometer, an instrument used for measuring the amount of humidity and water vapor in the air.
-Despite the fancy name, hygrometers are very simple instruments, and you can buy one on Amazon for just a couple of dollars.
+Despite the fancy name, hygrometers are very simple instruments.
 But even without a hygrometer, there are many other signs that you need a humidifier:

 - Frequent colds: Especially during winter months, frequent colds are a common sign of dry air.
 While dry air does not directly cause colds, it dries up the mucus in your baby’s nasal passages, leaving your little one more susceptible to colds.

 - Nosebleeds: Dry nasal passages can also lead to nosebleeds, another telltale sign of dry air.
 When parents see their baby bleeding from the nose, they often panic and rush to the doctor, only to learn that they need a humidifier.